-2.3.1 What are GS1 Application Identifiers (AI)?36 How are Als manifested in the barcode and/or human readable information?+
+2.3.1 What are GS1 Application Identifiers (AI)?
+How are Als manifested in the barcode and/or human readable information?+

-GS1 Als are used in barcodes that are capable of holding more than one data element, such as the GS1 DataMatrix.
+GS1 Als are used in barcodes that can hold more than one data element, such as the GS1 DataMatrix.
 In such barcodes, each data element is prefixed with a GS1 Al indicating the meaning of that data element.
 Each Al is a two-, three-, or four-digit numeric code.
 When rendered in human readable form, the Al is usually shown in parentheses.
 However, the parentheses are not part of the barcode-encoded data.